Jerry Tagge: Post-football career and life

 In 1981, Tagge moved to St. Louis, where he sold apartment buildings.
 He also met his future wife, Betty, whom he married the following year.
 He returned to Nebraska in 1986, initially selling life insurance, then founded Tagge-Rutherford Financial Services in Omaha, for which he serves as executive vice president.

 Career highlights

-As the Nebraska Cornhuskers' quarterback, he led his team to national titles in 1970 and 1971, was named Orange Bowl Most Valuable Player (MVP) in 1971 and 1972 and shared honors as Hula Bowl MVP with Walt Patulski of Notre Dame, the first selection in the 1972 Draft.
-Additionally, Tagge was an All-American in 1971 and is a member of the University of Nebraska Hall of Fame.
+As the Nebraska Cornhuskers' quarterback, he led his team to national titles in 1970 and 1971, was named Orange Bowl Most Valuable Player (MVP) in 1971 and 1972 and shared honors as Hula Bowl MVP with Walt Patulski of Notre Dame, the first selection in the 1972 draft.
+Additionally, Tagge was an All-American in 1971 and is a member of the University of Nebraska–Lincoln Hall of Fame.

 At Nebraska, Tagge threw for 5,071 yards, completing 377 of 637 passes (59.2%), 32 for touchdowns.
 He was a first-round draft choice, 11th overall, of the Green Bay Packers in 1972.